joel224/cooperate_AI/README.md

 but I hvae figured out that people can perform well if they have this secret.

-things like discipline & time are unspoken ,  and love for our job gets lost in any unstructured thoughts, social medias etc .

-BUT if you havint figure out any , Wellcome to copoperte ai (a cooperate compass ) be your own lead , we help you structure and scale.
+Wellcome to copoperte ai (a cooperate compass ) be your own lead , we help you structure and scale.

-we helps you solve every doubts within work ,discipline,responsibility or any  while being more aware  , by connecting everything together. sounds good ?
+we helps you solve every doubts within work ,responsibility or any while being more productive .

 PS: this includes your own understanding too  .This will Definitely help you Navigate through confusions with clear vision towards our work that we  Love&Care  !.